Install PxWebApi 2 on your IIS server¶

 - Copy the content of the

-and place you data in that folder.
-And give the userIIS APPPOOL\DefaultAppPoo
+DatabaseunderC:\inetpub\wwwroot\wwwrootand place you data in that folder.
+And give the userIIS APPPOOL\DefaultAppPoolModifyandWritepermissions.

 Info